Anarchy in the U.K.: Green Jellÿ

 Green Jellÿ's version of "Anarchy in the U.K." is a parody cover of the original with added Flintstones references.
 The song originally appeared as "Anarchy in Bedrock" on Green Jellÿ's (then Green Jellö's) Triple Live Möther Gööse at Budokan album.
-William Hanna and Joseph Barbera took offence to this version and to Green Jellÿ mocking The Flintstones but later relented, as this version was featured on the soundtrack to the Flintstones film that was released in 1994.
+William Hanna and Joseph Barbera initially took offense to this version, and to Green Jellÿ mocking The Flintstones, but they later relented, as this version was featured on the soundtrack to the Flintstones film that was released in 1994.

 Critical reception

-Pete Stanton from Smash Hits gave the Green Jellÿ version five out of five, writing, "They've followed the insanity of Three Little Pigs with more madness, littering a great song wit "Yabadabadoo"s and an eardrum bursting "Wiiillmmaaaa" at the end.
+Pete Stanton from Smash Hits gave the Green Jellÿ version five out of five, writing, "They've followed the insanity of Three Little Pigs with more madness, littering a great song with "Yabadabadoo"s and an eardrum bursting "Wiiillmmaaaa" at the end.
 Get into Green Jelly quick before a doctor slips them into strait-jackets, shoves them into a room and locks the door."